d2s/Documentation/about.md

 ### Applications

-There are three MacOS applications:
+There are four MacOS applications:

 - [RsyncOSX](/AboutRsyncOSX) a GUI for rsync
 - [The menuapp](/Menuapp) for executing scheduled RsyncOSX tasks
 - [RsyncGUI](/RsyncGUIChangelog) an Apple Sandboxed version of RsyncOSX